 - DAMA-DMBOK has a leading role compared to other approaches.

 Several reasons can explain this result:

 DAMA-DMBOK2 is an industry-agnostic guide.
 DCAM® 2.2 has been initially developed for financial institutions.
-These differences can explain the fact that DAMA-DMBOK2 is a more known and popular framework.
+These differences explain that DAMA-DMBOK2 is a more general and popular framework.

-Representative sample The poll has targeted data management professionals that are active at LinkedIn and got 64 responses.
-Of course, this group may not represent the whole variety of data management practices worldwide.
+The poll has targeted data management professionals that are active on LinkedIn and got 64 responses.
+Of course, this group may not represent a variety of data management practices worldwide.

-Differences in the models DAMA-DMBOK2 provides the framework of data management.
-DCAM®, The Data Management Capability Assessment Model, has been originally designed to measure maturity.
-It seems that DCAM® 2.2 has changed its focus to the development of the data management program.
+DAMA-DMBOK2 provides the framework for data management.
+DCAM®, The Data Management Capability Assessment Model, was initially designed to measure maturity.
+It seems that DCAM® 2.2 has changed its focus to developing the data management program.

-Accessibility DAMA-DMBOK2 publications are open to public use.
+DAMA-DMBOK2 publications are open to public use.
 You can purchase these publications for a reasonable price.
-To get DCAM® 2.2 publications, a company must become a member of The EDM council.
+To get DCAM® 2.2 publications, a company must join The EDM council.
 This is a more costly solution.

 Now let us discuss the second conclusion.

 - Almost 1/3 of the respondents prefer to develop their model or adjust an existing one.

 There are a few explanations for this result: